GustavoEmmel/OrderWise/README.md

    - Set up automated tests with a test database and endpoint validations.
 5. **Performance Optimization**:
    - Explore caching strategies to reduce database load and improve response times.
+6. **Levenshtein Optimizations**:
+   - Refine and tune the Levenshtein distance algorithm to improve matching accuracy, reducing dependency on OpenAI for common tasks.